 Just keep in mind that one of the reasons your turkey gets dry is due to over cooking.
 So watching your bird with a digital thermometer is key!

-What should I serve with my smoked turkey recipe?
+What to serve with smoked turkey?

 Are you looking for other ideas to spice up your Thanksgiving feast?
 Allow us to recommend a few other dishes to complement your smoked turkey: